nutonomy/nuscenes-devkit/docs/schema_nuscenes.md

    "filename":                <str> -- Relative path to the file with the map mask.
 }
 ```

 sample
 ---------

-A sample is data collected at (approximately) the same timestamp as part of a single LIDAR sweep.
+A sample is an annotated keyframe at 2 Hz.
+The data is collected at (approximately) the same timestamp as part of a single LIDAR sweep.
 ```
 sample {
    "token":                   <str> -- Unique record identifier.